 Obviously, drinking water before, during and after running helps you stay hydrated.
 The difference is the commercial sports drinks include these electrolytes in their formula.
 The sports drinks provide sodium and potassium which allows you to absorb water better into your body than drinking just plain water would.
 Sports drinks also have a small amount of carbohydrates.
 On long runs, muscle glycogen is depleted and the sports drink can replace lost carbs and slightly extend your endurance.

 But the greatest ingredient in any sports drink is water which is–of course– invaluable in itself.
 But the carbs (derived from a 4-9 percent solution of such sugars as sucrose, glucose, fructose and galactose) in sportsdrinks also help the body absorb the water in the sports drink faster than if you drink just plain water.
+Most hearing loss conditions can be easily prevented by drinking 2 to 3 liters in a daily basis according to these sonus complete reviews.

 On a long run this summer and/or in a fall marathon, the greatest value of a sports drink is helping you to stay ahead of dehydration.
 Sports drink will help in that regard, but so will plain old tap water.